bsebhat/bsebhat.github.io/content/labs/01-template-archlinux-vm/04-test-clone.md

 ## Clone VM
 The clone VM initially has the same hostname but a different IP address.
 The `template-archlinux` VM had the IP address `192.168.122.121`, but the new `archlinux-clone` VM has an IP address of `192.168.122.136`.

-That's because the clone has the same files copied from the template, so the hostname hasn't changed.
-But the network interface was configured to use a DHCP service provided by the default network to get an IP address, and the new `archlinux-clone` VM has a different MAC address than the original `template-archlinux` VM.
+It has the same hostname because the clone is a copy of the template, but the network interface device has a new MAC address.
+The interface was configured to use a DHCP service provided by the default network to get an IP address.
+So `archlinux-clone`'s new MAC address will give it a new DHCP leased from the default virtual network.
 ![Clone VM](../Screenshot_20231015_120125.png)

 ## Change Clone Hostname